 - Animal fats including lard, duck, and tallow (smaller amounts)

-Monounsaturated fats intake can reduce the risk of heart disease, help you lose weight, improve immune function and diabetes symptoms [R].
+Moderate monounsaturated fats intake may reduce the risk of heart disease, improve metabolism and immune function, and more .

 Types of MUFAs

 The most common MUFAs in daily nutrition are oleic and palmitoleic acids .

 Oleic acid (omega-9), is a non-essential fatty acid, which means the body can create it.
 It may have anti-inflammatory and hearth-friendly effects .

 For example, olive oil is 70 – 80% oleic acid.
 Many studies described its health benefits, such as reducing cholesterol levels, blood pressure, and inflammation .